Monocular Visual Odometry

 github: https://github.com/Juhyung-L/visual_odometry

-Visual odometry is estimating the change in position of a robot using the image frames from a moving camera.
-It works by taking individual frames from a prerecorded video or live feed of a camera and putting it through a processing pipeline.
+Visual odometry is the process of estimating the change in position of a robot by processing the image frames from a moving camera.
+It works by taking individual frames from a prerecorded video or live feed and putting it through a processing pipeline.

 The first step in the visual odometry pipeline is feature detection.
 A feature in an image is a point in the image that can be easily identified in multiple views of the same scene.